serverless/examples/aws-ruby-step-functions-express/README.md

 ## Usage

-There are two possible of usage:
+There are two possible ways of invoking the example:

 ## Via Api Gateway